Fel-FFXI/shinyreactor/README.md

 ### Example #3 (Useful sortie-specific responses and color changes):

 #### Degei/Aita does Flaming Kick and turns Blue!
-When Degei/Aita does Eroding Flesh, /echo that it's time to nuke Aero and change Degei/Aita to a shade of Blue
+When Degei/Aita does Flaming Kick, /echo that it's time to nuke Aero and change Degei/Aita to a shade of Blue

 ![Aminon with a blue tint](images/shinyreactor01.png)